|

 Level 3 adoption (Ready in 18+ months… or earlier): AI first.

-The future may arrive sooner than the time horizon I predict.
+The future may arrive sooner than the time horizon that I predict.
 Consider the scenario where the AI department, or the IT department, can assemble one or more teams of AI Agents for any project on demand.
 These AI teams become your primary teams to execute the project, and you then add human team members for critical tasks, oversight, governance and quality assurance.